maxtkc/mvths-wiki/docs/061-motor-direction-control-functions.rst

    drive_motor(CLOCKWISE);
    drive_motor(COUNTERCLOCKWISE);

-This is the power of funcitons.
+This is the power of functions.
 Note that the above code assumes that there is a single function "drive_motor" that can use an argument to determine direction.
 Also, note that the CLOCKWISE and COUNTERCLOCKWISE are defines that you need to set at the top of your code.

 Exercise:
 ~~~~~~~~~